-Yume Morimoto is the head coordinator of BGU, and her work ranges from writing, editing, translating, to running our Instagram account.
+Yume Morimoto is the Editor in Chief of BGU, and her work ranges from writing, editing, translating, to running our Instagram account.
 An avid promoter of feminism and equality, her ambitions are enormous, and so is her scope.
 She puts much emphasis on speaking to individuals, however, and has spoken to many of our followers in person.
 Oscar Wilde once said, "Be yourself; everyone is already taken".
 She truly believes in self love and acceptance as a prime catalyst for making change.
 A lover of art, film, food, and wine, Yume is a down-to-earth leader type, pulling the team together for the ride.

-Daigo Sugiyama is a co-coordinator, senior editor, and writer for BGU Magazine.
+Daigo Sugiyama is a senior editor, writer, and translator for BGU.
 Currently in New York, his main concentration of writing is fiction, with a trio of publications on Angles, the department journal of his alma-mater Sophia University.
 His passion in capturing the "individuals of the world" resonates throughout all his work.
 Freshly with an MFA in Creative Writing in fiction, he is working on his next great project.

 Eri Kanda is a translator and editor for BGU Magazine.
 She recently graduated from a university in Japan and is pursuing her dream of figuring out what she wants to do.
 Through working on BGU, Eri has had the opportunity to educate herself by meeting new people and reading more into feminism.
 Eri believes we must not forget to have compassion for one another and never stop learning.

 Rikuo Kanda recently graduated St. Mary’s College of Maryland with a degree in English, philosophy, and music addiction.
 When he is neither writing/editing for BGU, nor hiding in his vinyl collection, he is definitely eating.
 You can follow his melodic adventures and occasional outbursts about Major League Baseball on twitter (@rikuokanda).